 - Second mile offering to support UMCOR International

-The Memorial Foundation was organized in December 1971 to provide a vehicle for individuals to make bequests, memorials and other gifts that are separate from the annual church income.
-Since that time, there have been thousands of individual memorial donations to honor persons who have died.
+The Memorial Foundation was organized in December 1971 to provide a vehicle for individuals to make gifts, memorials and other bequests that are separate from the annual church income.
+Since that time, there have been thousands of individual donations.
 All donations are invested or used as directed by the donors.

 Why Give to the Memorial Foundation?